isomerpages/moe-ast-elis/_learning-opportunities/Leader Growth Programmes/Teacher Work Attachment@ELIS.md

 variant: tiptap
 ---
 <h3>Overview</h3>
-<p>Would you like to grow professionally with guidance from PMTTs and MTTs
+<p>Would you like to grow professionally with guidance from Principal Master
-in ELIS?</p>
+Teachers (MTTs) and MTTs in ELIS?</p>
 <p>Our Teacher Work Attachment (TWA) is designed with this aim in mind.
 During
 the two-week attachment, you will observe the PMTTs and MTTs facilitate teacher learning and engage in professional conversations with them.
 You